When organic fertilization becomes mineral – a systemic look at organic grows

 • low salt load

-• long substrate lifetime
+• long substrate lifespan

 Where microbiology makes the difference